One of the best enclosed 3D printers - the Dremel Digilab 3D45

 Price

-Enclosed 3D printers tend to be more expensive than open-frame 3D printers.
+Enclosed 3D printers tend to be more expensive than open frame printers.
 The extra body materials, sophisticated design, proprietary software, and enhanced user experience are pricey.

 Some of the best enclosed 3D printers, such as the Ultimaker S5 and the Raise 3D Pro 2, can go upwards of $4000.
-Even cheaper enclosed 3D printers, like the Flashforge Adventurer 3, can cost around $400.
+Even cheaper enclosed 3D printers, like the Flashforge Adventurer 3 V2, can cost around $400.

-This is more than a similar level of open-frame 3D printer, like the Creality Ender 3 v2.
+This is more than a similar level of open-frame 3D printer, like the Creality Ender 3 v2 Neo.
 If you are looking for a 3D printer under $300, an enclosed printer is unlikely to be an option.

 An enclosure protects your 3D prints from external elements.
 It lowers the stepper motor noise, contains the 3D printer fumes, and prevents air drafts.
 This enhances the overall print quality.
 In terms of safety, an enclosure protects the hot elements like the hot end and the heated build platform from children and pets.